MDU-PHL/arbow/README.md

 ## Default behaviour explained

-By default, `arbow` will remove any site in the alignment that has `20` missing data points or more, will trim the 5' and 3' UTR regions, and will consider as constant any site that has a major allele frequency larger or equal to 0.997.
+By default, `arbow` will trim the 5' and 3' UTR regions.

 ### Remove sites with any gaps in the alignment

 Let us say that you wish to remove all sites in the alignment that have **any** missing data, and retain all complete columns:

 ```
-arbow -x 1.0 -mm 0 <in.aln>
+arbow -x 1.0 -mc 0 <in.aln>
 ```

 ### Keep all sites in an alignment (i.e., skip any filtering)